neudesic/engineering-playbook/docs/security/ZT.md

 2. Policy as Code
 - Store Azure Policy definitions in source control.
 - Auto-deploy them via pipelines to keep environment configurations consistent and validated.

+Example: This [pipeline](./ZT/AutomatedGovernance.yaml) does the following:
+1. Triggers on the main branch.
+2. Prepares SonarCloud for SAST.
+3. Builds the .NET solution.
+4. Runs SAST analysis.
+5. Queries assigned Azure Policies (as a simplistic example of policy checks).
+6. Publishes the SAST results back to SonarCloud.

 # Additional Considerations for Zero Trust in Azure